-The Center offers a broad spectrum of services and programs including lectures, panel discussions, workshops, films and videos, and musical, dance, and dramatic performances.
+The Center offers services and programs to facilitate the success of Pacific Islander students at UH Hilo.
 All UH Hilo students are welcome at the Center.
 We think you’ll discover a “home away from home” right here in the middle of the UH Hilo campus.
 Stop by any time.
 You’re welcome here and we’d love to see you!

 Faculty / Staff Workshops

 Workshops are offered periodically to assist faculty and staff with identifying and understanding Pacific Islander cultural values, and offer ideas and strategies for incorporating Pacific Islander ways of knowing and learning into the curriculum and pedagogical approaches.

 Pacific Speaker Series

 The Center sponsors a series of distinguished guest speakers from throughout the Pacific Islands who help educate, inform, and inspire the UH Hilo community on matters of importance to the region and its citizens.

 The Center can offer community-based learning opportunities that integrate service into the local community with leadership learning skills.

 PacYES is an event that brings Pacific Islander high school students and their families to the UH Hilo campus to motivate, inspire and inform them about higher education opportunities and resources and various careers.
 The event is designed to expose high school students to college student role models and encourage them to pursue higher education.

 - Navigating Success: Youth College Day 2013